Are the French really to blame for Dover travel chaos?

+But in a jab at London, the former Europe minister added: “France is not responsible for Brexit”.

+A 2020 report by the Financial Times has also been doing the rounds this weekend.
+In it, it states the UK government turned down a £33-million (39-million-euro, $40-million) bid for upgrades at the port, including new passport control booths.

-On Friday the port of Dover declared a critical incident and warned passengers to allow at least six hours to clear travel checks and board a ferry.
+On Friday, the port of Dover declared a critical incident and warned passengers to allow at least six hours to clear travel checks and board a ferry and it was a similar situation on Saturday.

+READ ALSO: Travellers from UK to France hit by more long delays on Saturday

 A spokesman for the port said: “Despite the Port of Dover… preparing over several months for the busy summer period, we are deeply frustrated that the resource at the French border overnight and early this morning has been woefully inadequate.”